The Yummy Life

 Thai Peanut Slaw Salad and Wraps

 Step 1: Assemble the dressing ingredients.
-Granny Smith apple (peeled and chopped), PB2 or peanut butter, rice vinegar (or white wine vinegar), soy sauce, sesame oil, garlic powder, cayenne pepper (optional--it gives it a little kick, if you like that kind of thing).
+Granny Smith apple (peeled and chopped), PB2 or peanut butter, rice vinegar (or white wine vinegar), soy sauce or gluten-free tamari, sesame oil, garlic powder, cayenne pepper (optional--it gives it a little kick, if you like that kind of thing).
 I didn't end up adding the honey shown in the photo below.
 The apple made it plenty sweet enough.

 view on Amazon: